fence with flag 298 .

 As such, finance minister Pinhas Sapir more than 30 years ago warned that continued possession of the territories without annexation would create a second-class citizenry.
 He added that holding on to them, with or without annexation, would also threaten the state's Jewish majority.

 Denying the Arabs equal rights "would put Israel in a class with countries whose names I don't even want to say in the same breath," said Sapir.
-Nor would it solve the demographic problem, because holding on to the territories meant Arabs would make up 48.5% of the country's population by 1998.
+And it wouldn't solve the demographic problem, because holding on to the territories meant Arabs would make up 48.5 percent of the country's population by 1998.
 His numbers were alarmingly close, according to Gorenberg.
 By 1997, Arabs comprised 44% of the population in Israel and the territories.

 But his thesis, explicitly stated in the book's title, The Accidental Empire - that actions which now appear intentional were often "a series of accidents" - has the unintended consequence of letting the actors off the hook for decisions which brought the nation to its current territorial dilemma.

 He paints a picture of policymakers who rejected well-argued reasons for relinquishing or annexing the territories without offering compelling counterarguments.
 He shows how Israel accepted instead a two-tiered legal system whereby Israelis in the territories were subject to the nation's civil law while Arabs lived as non-citizens under a military one.
 In doing so, he leaves the impression that these choices were a clear statement of intent, even as the policies themselves appeared indecisive.